dapabe/portfolio/README.md

 # My Portfolio

-&nbsp;&nbsp;&nbsp;&nbsp; Mi personal website, right now it's a SPA and it's being in process of being migrated to a SSR.
+&nbsp;&nbsp;&nbsp;&nbsp; Mi personal website, right now it's a SPA and it's in process of being migrated to a SSR.

 Development tools:
 - Next.JS